CircuitHappy/ch-box-admin/README.md

-# raspberry-wifi-conf
+# ch-box-admin

-## Heavily altered version for Missing Link
+## Heavily altered version of raspberry-wifi-conf for administering Missing Link

-A Node application which makes connecting your RaspberryPi to your home wifi easier
+A Node application which makes connecting your RaspberryPi to your home wifi easier and also allows you to update the Circuit Happy software in case there are updates.

 ***